 What is Breach of Covenant?

-Breach of Covenant means when parties directly involved in a contract failed to comply with the promises made in the agreement (called as a covenant).
-In this case, the defaulting party that breached the agreement can be sued for compensation against the damages done.
+Breach of Covenant happens when the parties involved in a contract fail to comply with the promises made in the agreement.
+The defaulting party that has breached the covenant is liable to get sued for the occurred damages.

 Example of Breach of Covenant

 Let us understand the concept with a simple example.

 - Anderson is working in the R&D team of an FMCG company.
 At the time of joining, he had entered in a non-compete agreement with the company.
 Non-compete agreements impose certain employment restrictions on the employees.

 - So, the contract stated that it would be considered a Breach of Covenant if Anderson quits this organization and joins another FMCG company within three years.

 - If Anderson violates this clause, it would be treated as an offence, and he would be liable to get sued.
 The employer can ask the court or judiciary to impose restrictions against Anderson, which he would have to comply with at all cost.

 Hence, it is important to note that this clause acts as a saviour when people disobey a contract’s terms.
 So, it is always included in a contract to protect both the parties’ rights and interests from any severe damage arising from a breach.